pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  3. Enter mandatory info on the bank transfer settings page
  4. Make optional adjustments
  5. Enable payment via bank transfer
- 6. Set up monitoring via GoCardless **or** mark incoming payments as complete manually **or** regularly import a digital bank statement
+ 6. Set up automatic transaction import **or** regularly import a digital bank statement **or** mark incoming payments as complete manually

 This section will guide you through those steps in detail.